Construction Permits Issued for 2100 Master Street in Cecil B. Moore, North Philadelphia

 Permits have been issued for the construction of a three-story single-family residential development at 2100 Master Street in the Cecil B. Moore neighborhood of North Philadelphia.
-The new building will replace a currently vacant corner property sited at the southwest corner of Master Street and North 21st Street.
+The new building, also known under its full address of 2100-06 Master Street, will replace a currently vacant corner property sited at the southwest corner of Master Street and North 21st Street.
 The structure will span 1,434 interior square feet.
-The development team is comprised of the Civetta Property Group as the owners (the Philadelphia Housing Authority also appears to be associated with the project), Moto Designshop as the architect, and Spruce Builders as the contractor.
+The development team is comprised of the Civetta Property Group as the owner (the Philadelphia Housing Authority also appears to be associated with the project), Moto Designshop as the architect, and Spruce Builders as the contractor.

 Construction costs for the rowhouse project are listed at $111,500, which equates approximately to $78 per proposed interior square foot.
 This total allocates $79,400 for general construction work, $6,200 for electrical work, $6,500 for mechanical work, $18,500 for plumbing work, and $900 for excavation work.